itsMe-ThatOneGuy/express-mini-message-board/README.md

 `MONGODB_URI`

-This would your MongoDB connection, and can be added to an .env in the project root.
+This would be your MongoDB connection, and can be added to an .env in the project root.

 ### Install and Run